Dynflow/dynflow/pages/source/documentation/index.md

 {% danger_block %}

 Work in progress!
-It contains a lot of typos, please let us know at the bottom in the comments or submit a PR against [pages branch](https://github.com/dynflow/dynflow/tree/pages).
+It contains a lot of tpyos, please let us know.
+There are comments at the bottom or you can submit a PR against [pages branch](https://github.com/dynflow/dynflow/tree/pages).

+Please help with the documentation if you know Dynflow.

 Thanks!

 {% enddanger_block %}